 Google reviews are important marketing assets for businesses.
 According to customer reviews research, the buying decisions of 90% of consumers are influenced by reviews, and a majority (63%) use Google reviews before they even visit a business.

-With a few clicks in your GMB account, you can create a simple link that can draw in more customers and higher revenues.
+With a few clicks on your GMB account, you can create a simple link that can draw in more visitors and attract more customers.

-There are three ways to create a Google review link.
+There are a couple of ways to create a Google reviews link

 - Search manually for the link via Google Search